jarviscanada/jarvis_data_eng_BikervensBernard/core_java/twitter/README.md

 # Introduction
 Using Twitter's REST API v1, this project intends to provide a backend that can CR(*)D (Create, Read, *, and Delete) tweets.
-This java programme follow the MVC architecture and use java Sprintboot and Spring framework with the @ComponentScan to manage all dependencies.
+This java program follow the MVC architecture and use java Sprintboot and Spring framework with the @ComponentScan to manage all dependencies.
 HTTP client, basic Java libraries, maven, and SpringBoot are used to complete this operation.
 This app is available on [DockerHub].

 # Quick Start
 ## How to package the app using Maven